arp242/testing.vim/README.markdown

-testing.vim is a small testing framework for Vim loosely inspired by Go's `testing` package.

-My philosophy of testing is that it should be kept as simple as feasible;
-programming is already hard enough without struggling with a poorly documented unintuitive testing framework.
-This is what makes testing.vim different from some other Vim testing tools.

-testing.vim includes support for testing syntax highlighting, benchmarking code and syntax highlighting, and coverage reports (via [covimerage][cov]).
+testing.vim is a testing tool for Vim loosely inspired by Go's `testing` package.
+It includes support for testing syntax highlighting, benchmarking code and syntax highlighting, linting,  and coverage reports (via [covimerage][cov]).

 Example
 -------